openharmony/docs/en/device-dev/porting/transplant-smallchip-drive-oom.md

     >Replace the values of  **vendor\_name**,  **product\_name**, and  **chip\_name**  in the path and file with the actual names.
     >Set  **vendorId**  and  **deviceId**  to the actual vendor ID and chip ID, respectively.

-3. Compile the configuration file and load the driver.
+3. Edit the configuration file and load the driver.

     All device information of the product is defined in the source code file  **//vendor/vendor\_name/product\_name/config/device\_info/device\_info.hcs**.
 Modify the file and add configurations to the  **device**  named  **device\_wlan\_chips**  in the  **host**  of the  **network**  command.
 The sample code is as follows: